guillaume-azarias/Human-Activity-Prediction/README.md

 ***

 ## Objectives :
 This project focuses on analysing data derived from sensors deployed in households.
 The goal is to find patterns in the sensors' signals that correlate with a person's activity.
-If irregularities are detected, an app processing the ambient environmental data can actively notifies caregivers.
+If irregularities are detected, an app processing the ambient environmental data actively notifies the caregivers.

 ## Milestones:
 **Milestones 1**: Normalize the data, identify patterns, detect certain activities.